-Academic Adjustments for Students with Disabilities:
+Academic Adjustments for Students with Disabilities

-Students with disabilities who require reasonable accommodations or academic adjustments for this course must contact the Office of Services for Students with Disabilities.
+Students with disabilities who require reasonable accommodations or academic adjustments for this course must contact the Office of Accessibility.
 BMCC is committed to providing equal access to all programs and curricula to all students.